iocusFati/prozorro-procurement-analysis/README.md

 ---

-### ⚔️ Вплив конкуренції
+### ⚔️ Impact of Competition

-Конкуренція є ключовим фактором, який безпосередньо впливає на рівень економії.
+Competition is a key factor with a direct effect on the level of savings.

-При відсутності конкуренції економія практично відсутня (~0.2%). Зі збільшенням кількості учасників вона зростає:
+With no competition, savings are practically nonexistent (~0.2%).
+As the number of participants increases, savings grow:

-- **2 учасники → ~1.1% економії**
+- **2 participants → ~1.1% savings**
-- **3+ учасники → різке зростання економії**
+- **3+ participants → sharp increase in savings**

-Водночас більшість ринку все ще перебуває у зоні низької конкуренції — найчастіше на лот припадає лише 2 учасники.
+At the same time, most of the market still falls in the low-competition zone — most often a lot has only 2 participants.

-Конкуренція формується під впливом трьох основних факторів:
+Competition is shaped by three main factors:

-- вартість лоту
+- lot value
-- категорія закупівлі
+- procurement category
-- регіон
+- region

-Зокрема, вартість має пряму залежність:
+In particular, value shows a direct relationship:

-- **до 4 млн** → ~60% лотів мають ≤2 учасників
+- **up to 4 million** → ~60% of lots have ≤2 participants
-- **понад 4 млн** → ~50% лотів мають >2 учасників
+- **over 4 million** → ~50% of lots have >2 participants

-Це вказує на те, що дорожчі закупівлі частіше залучають більше конкурентів і потенційно генерують більшу економію.
+This indicates that more expensive procurements more often attract more competitors and potentially generate greater savings.

 <p align="center">
   <img width="429" height="430" src="https://github.com/user-attachments/assets/a3b50dec-5106-46e6-a636-02f21fefdb0a" />